theopn/leetcode/README.md

         40 - 10 > 30, thus add r - l to the count
         ```
     6. If the return value of `countSmaller` is greater than `k`, move `hi`.
 Return `lo` after the binary search
+- 729. My Calendar I (Medium, 2024-09-26 Daily Q):
+    1. Either keep two arrays for start and end values of existing events or an array of tuples
+    2. Perform binary search for the end parameter in the existing start value arrays
+    3. Perform binary search for the start parameter in the existing end value arrays, but this time, make it return the rightmost position if the end value is the same as the existing start value, since we are allowed to have an event that starts right after one ends
+    4. If the result of both binary search is the same, meaning there is no overlapping events and that `(start, end)` tuple can fit right in between existing array elements, we insert this tuple in the found binary search position and return true

 ## Greedy